waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Active Plans & Puzzles

 ## Victory Road 1F Puzzle - Boulder at (17, 14)
-- **Objective:** Push the boulder from its current position at (17, 14) to the switch at (18, 14).
+- **Objective:** Push the boulder from (17, 14) to the switch at (18, 14).
 - **Status:** **FAILED.** The `boulder_puzzle_solver` tool is still broken due to a misunderstanding of the core push mechanic.
-- **Corrected Boulder Mechanic (Confirmed):** Pushing a boulder does NOT move the player.
+- **Corrected Boulder Mechanic (Game State Confirmed):** Pushing a boulder does NOT move the player.
 The player remains in the tile from which the push was initiated.
 This is confirmed by repeated `Position Mismatch` warnings.
 - **Next Step:** Fix the `boulder_puzzle_solver` tool with the correct logic.
 This is the highest priority.

 # IV.
 Core Gameplay Lessons